braboj/randomgen/README.md

 5. `ChiSquaredTest`: A helper class to perform the Chi-Squared test.
 6. Unit tests for all classes.

+### 7. Implement the REST API with Flask

+We will implement a simple REST API using Flask to access the solution.
+The API will have the following endpoints:

+1. `/random_number`: Returns a random number based on the probabilities.
+2. `/hypothesis_test`: Returns the result of the Chi-Squared test.
+3. `/histogram`: Returns a histogram of the random numbers.
+4. `/documentation`: Returns the documentation of the solution.
+6. `/version`: Returns the version of the application.

 ### 7. Containerize

 We will create a Dockerfile to containerize the solution.
 We will also create a